davidweber411/how-to-publish-to-maven-central-with-gradle/README.md

 Additional notes and informations: https://central.sonatype.org/publish/requirements/gpg/#distributing-your-public-key

-### Step 6: Prepare your global gradle.properties for publishing
+##### Step 6: Prepare your global gradle.properties for publishing

-The global gradle.properties are located in "userHome/.gradle/gradle.properties".<br>
+The global gradle.properties are located in <code>userHome/.gradle/gradle.properties</code>.
 If this file does not exist, then create it.

 The project intern gradle wrapper will look into this file too.<br>
 Here you can save your password from your key etc. This should not be published. ;)

 Please look in the directory "exampleFiles".

-    Please read the comments in this file.
+    Please read the comments in the example file of this repository.

-### Step 7: Prepare your build.gradle for publishing
+##### Step 7: Prepare your build.gradle for publishing

 #### Step 7.1: Generate a token